Adriankhl/relativitization/docs/design.md

 * Universe server move player by their velocity, update int4D, also update attached id by their double4D position
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

+# Command, Mechanism, AI, and Data
+* Command collection is global, pick by command collection name
+* Mechanism is global, pick by mechanism collection name
+* AI is individual, pick by aiName
+* No options for data

 # Command
 * From player, to player
 * Receive time: based on spacetime interval

-# Mechanism, ai, and data
-* Mechanism is global, pick by mechanism collection name
-* AI is individual, pick by aiName
-* No options for data

 # Event
 * Contains information and choices